-The Euroscola programme in Strasbourg brings together students between 16 and 18 years old from all 27 EU Member States, applicant countries and former Member States to debate, take sides, negotiate, amend, vote and finally adopt resolutions on real European issues.
+The Euroscola programme in Strasbourg brings together students from the age of at least 14 years old from all 27 EU Member States, applicant countries and former Member States to debate, take sides, negotiate, amend, vote and finally adopt resolutions on real European issues.
 The students get an opportunity to familiarize themselves with the workings of the European institutions, to discuss democracy, fundamental rights, European values and to express their personal opinions on the decisions taken at the European Union level.

 Students must be accompanied by a teacher or educator.

 The European Parliament set up the Euroscola project in 1990, thus allowing hundreds of thousands of high-school students to participate in a simulation exercise of the work of MEPs.